calaldees/TeachProgramming/book/hackathon.md

         * Kent council data?
         * Geo-relevant?
 * Has to have meaningful output
-    * Not just duck-taping cardboard together or making a mockup from powerpoint slides
+    * Not just duck-taping cardboard together or making a mockup from powerpoint slides - actual code speaks
 * Need time to produce that meaningful output
     * This can't be done in 3 hours.
 Overnight of a weekend gives the minimum possible time to build anything
     * Sleeping bags under desks
     * Social - food pizzas in the evening - present on Sunday lunchtime to a wider set of spectators
-    * Stop the pests - don't let non skilled people wonder and distract the hackers from the focus of the event.
+    * Stop the distractors - don't let non skilled people wonder and distract the hackers from the focus of the event.
 Have the metal to ask people to move to the separate 'party room' or leave
 * Prerequisite skills of attendees
     * If your attendees have never processed data before, never created a dynamic webpage, never xyz, then how will they learn all the skills to do that AND create something in the compressed time.
 It would be difficult to create the thing in that time period, let alone learn the skills as well
     * Demo implementations (to convey tech and what is possible):
         * Heatmap on maps
         * Google sheets for storage
     * You may need multiple months of crash course session leading up to the event to demo and develop skills for processing real data
+    * Attendees need to know something about the domain, so that when projects are demoed they can identify the skill/accomplishment.
+If your attendees don't have this minimum bar, they will just clap aimlessly/hollowly each time and it will feel meaningless to the participants.
-* Attendees need to know what the event is and have the concepts modeled/explained
+* Attendees need to know what the event is and have the concepts modelled/explained
     * Picking young people and expecting them to perform is foolish
-    * They need to see the output of a real hack day to see what's possible and whats expected
+    * They need to see the output of a real hack day to see what's possible and what's expected
     * You need 20% of your attendees minimum to know what they are doing and be role models for what is possible and model the approach
     * The reality is that most young people (even studying computing) will not have the skills required for this by just attending their course.
 Actually producing something practically in a constrained time and in a team is not the same as passing an exam or doing coursework.
     * The reason why people applaud and clap is because its genuinely impressive what people can do in 24 hours.
 If you don't have enough understanding of what development is, you won't know how amazing it is, you will just clap hollowly (or worse clap when the achievement is minimal).
 There is a real difference of an audience in awe and and just some hollow noise